Semantic

 Querying with semantic search:

-• All semantic indexes within a project are queried by default using /tellusr/api/v1/{project}/query.
+• All semantic (and regular) indexes within a project are queried by default using /tellusr/api/v1/{project}/query.

 • Results from all matching indexes are merged automatically.